menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

   :width: 75%
   :align: center

-Selecting the first item from the list will fill in the Address field with the next free IP address from that network.
+Selecting the first item from the list will fill in the **Address** field with the next free IP address from that network.
 Additionally, insights for the specified IP address will be shown.

-After typing in an IP address or selecting from the list, an indicator will be given on the state of the IP address, whether it is Free, Reserved, Claimed or Assigned.
+After typing in an IP address or selecting from the list, an indicator will be given on the state of the IP address, whether it is *Free*, *Reserved*, *Claimed* or *Assigned*.

 .. image:: ../../images/blackstar-create-dns-record-ipam.png
   :width: 75%